 Similarly, the Creepypasta "Pokemon Black" (these days it's usually dubbed "Creepy Black" or something along those lines to avoid confusion with the Generation V title) grants the player a Lavender Town ghost as a permanent party member, with the ability to curse enemy Pokemon and their trainers.
 At the end the would-be Karma Houdini protagonist is himself cursed by the ghost, resulting in a fade to black, a game freeze, and a deletion of the player's save file.

-Sailor Moon, an at times serious but mostly light-hearted series about magical girls that fight in the name of love and justice, had a bit of a dark turn in its final season, where a renegade magical girl tries to destroy the world and nearly succeeds.
-The fanfic The Golden Queen of Shadow Galactica tells her side of the story, taking cues from the manga but featuring a dream sequence from the anime, and has what would definitely be considered a bad ending.
+The series had a bit of a dark turn in its final season, where a renegade magical girl tries to destroy the world and nearly succeeds.
+The Golden Queen of Shadow Galactica tells her side of the story, taking cues from the manga but featuring a dream sequence from the anime, and has what would definitely be considered a bad ending.

-The Sailor Moon fanfic Deaths of the Senshi is actually quite good once you get past the squick.
+Deaths of the Senshi is quite good once you get past the squick.
 And they get better in end, so don't be too afraid.

 Usagi Is Dead Hip Hip Hooray.
 The title only gives you the very barest inkling: it starts with an unspeakably horrifying tragedy that subverts the entire original show, and only gets worse from there.

 The last Light is a short crossover in which the whole concept of the Sailor Crystals is given the Doctor Who treatment.
 Equal parts Tearjerker and Nightmare Fuel.